 The best vlogging lens for the Sony full-frame camera system.

 I’m talking about a lens that you can use for selfie vlogging because when I was looking for a vlogging lens when I first got into the Sony system, nobody showed a lens.
-I was like, what millimeter is good for selfie viewing?
+I was like, what millimeter is suitable for selfie viewing?

-And I found that through trial and error and using different lenses; I finally found 16 to 35, which is an excellent range.
+And I found that through trial and error and using different lenses, I finally found 16 to 35, which is an excellent range.